smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 ### Other CT types

+**Gapped cores**
-**Gapped cores**: 1) increase magnetizing current and 2) reduces the possibility of remanence; large-gapped cores are known as linearized cores; the effect is to increase the linear region of the BH curve & decrease the permeability (lower magnetizing impedance
+An air gap can be added to the core which 1) increases magnetizing current and 2) reduces the possibility of remanence.
+Large-gapped cores are known as linearized cores; the effect is to increase the linear region of the BH curve & decrease the permeability (lower magnetizing impedance).

 {% include img.html file="core_gap_effect.gif" caption="An air gap can be introduce to extend the linear region of the B-H curve at the expense of reduced permeability." %}